dylan-lang/dylan-tool/README.md

 development workspace historically involved a lot of manual git cloning and creating registry files for each used library.

-The main purpose of specifying active packages is so that `dylan-tool` can checkout those packages into the workspace directory and create the registry files for you accurately.
+The main purpose of specifying active packages is so that the `dylan` tool can checkout those packages into the workspace directory and create the registry files for you accurately.
 The registry points to the workspace directory for active package libraries but points to the installation directory, `${DYLAN}/pkg/...`, for all other dependencies.

-`dylan-tool` scans each active package for LID files and writes a registry file for each one.
+The `dylan` tool scans each active package for LID files and writes a registry file for each one.

-**Note:** If you use the same workspace directory on multiple platforms (e.g., a network mounted directory or shared by a virtual machine) you will need to run `dylan-tool update` on **both** platforms so that the correct platform-specific registry entries are created. `dylan-tool` makes no attempt to figure out which packages are "generic" and which are platform-specific, so it always writes platform-specific registry files.
+**Note:** If you use the same workspace directory on multiple platforms (e.g., a network mounted directory or shared by a virtual machine) you will need to run `dylan update` on **both** platforms so that the correct platform-specific registry entries are created.
+The `dylan` tool makes no attempt to figure out which packages are "generic" and which are platform-specific, so it always writes platform-specific registry files.

 ## Bugs